Parasternal long axis (PLAX) view in echocardiogram – animated view

 Parasternal long axis (PLAX) view in echocardiogram – animated view: In this animated view from parasternal long axis, the focus is on the movement of the anterior mitral leaflet (AML).
 Movement of posterior mitral leaflet is not conspicuous in this view, though it can be seen moving posteriorly on close inspection (not marked).
 Anterior mitral leaflet almost touches the interventricular septum in the fully open position.
 RV: right ventricle; LV: left ventricle, LA: left atrium; Ao: aorta.

-Parasternal long axis view is often the first view obtained during and echocardiographic study.
+Parasternal long axis view is often the first view obtained during an echocardiographic study.
 It is used to guide M-Mode echocardiography for left ventricular measurements.
 Initially the parasternal long axis view is obtained.
 When satisfactory images are available after fine adjustments of the transducer position, M-Mode cursor is placed in such a way that it is at the chordal level.
 Then the M-Mode button is pressed so that M-Mode tracings are obtained.

 Images used for this animated sequence are given below: